 During the Second-level short specialisation degree in Sustainable Local Development Management, students will improve their multidisciplinary applicative competencies, in order to work proactively within complex sustainable territorial development and social innovation processes.

-The figures of participatory process facilitators, mobilizers and managers of local sustainable development networks can operate both in public and private organizations involved in the production of collective goods for territorial development.
-Regions, Provinces, Municipalities, Local Health Units, Public Utilities, Chambers of Commerce, Local Action Groups, Tourist Destination Management Organizations, Trade Associations, Trade Unions and Organisms of the Tertiary Sector, Cluster Managers for Business Networks.
+The figures of participatory and collaborative process facilitators, mobilizers and managers of local sustainable development networks can operate both in public and private organizations involved in the production of collective goods for territorial development.
+Regions, Provinces, Municipalities, Local Health Units, Social Territorial Areas, Public Utilities, Chambers of Commerce, Local Action Groups, Tourist Destination Management Organizations, Trade Associations, Trade Unions and Organisms of the Tertiary Sector, Cluster Managers for Business Networks.

-The Second-level short specialisation degree in Sustainable Local Development Management will provide training on the following topics, through dedicated modules:
+The Second-level short specialisation degree in Sustainable Local Development Management will provide training on the following topics, through dedicated n.
+11 modules:

 coordination by Patrizia Messina